KatiePee/FriendZone/README.md

 Throughout this process, we learned many new skills and developed as software developers:

+- This is was our first opportunity to implement Python/Flask in a project.
+- This is our first time creating a project from scratch including creating the Database Schema, API Documentations, and creating the React app.
--We learned to work as a group and communicate better
+- We learned to work as a group and communicate better using proper Git work flow.
+- We gained more experience in using React/Redux Store.
+- We learned that Facebook is very hard to clone.

 ## Wiki Links
 - [API Documentation](https://github.com/KatiePee/FriendZone/wiki/API-Documentation)